Members: John Lockwood, Dane Hagg, Blair Heimel, Dan Kermick, Chad Jones

 By fall of 2012, the band's reputation for high energy live shows began to grow.
 They began booking on the regional circuit within the Erie, Pa and Buffalo/Rochester, Ny areas, leaving many new pleased supporters with copies of their debut release behind.

-After taking time off to write new material, the band is now focusing on hitting more regional dates in efforts to grow support for a new recording, which the group plans to begin pre-production for in the 4th quarter of 2013.
+After taking time off to deal with internal changes and to write new material, the band is now focusing on performing more live events in efforts to grow support for a new recording, which the group plans to begin production on in late 2014.